Skip to main content

 Australia has provided technical and financial assistance to help other States implement their obligations under international humanitarian law.
 Australia has supported post-conflict justice mechanisms, including in Cambodia, Timor-Leste, the former Yugoslavia, Rwanda, Sierra Leone, Solomon Islands and Bougainville, Papua New Guinea.

-As a major coastal state, Australia has contributed strongly to the development of the international law of the sea in a manner that promotes international peace and security and prosperity.
+As a major coastal state with the world's third largest maritime jurisdiction, Australia has contributed strongly to the development of the international law of the sea.

 Sanctions

-More information on Australia's implementation of Security Council financial sanctions.
+Information on Australia's implementation of UN Security Council sanctions.

 Counter-terrorism